koushik0509/Fflask-NoSQL/README.md

 The architecture consists of:

-Flask API: Handles client requests and queries data from MongoDB.
+- Flask API: Handles client requests and queries data from MongoDB.
-MongoDB: Stores the tweet data and allows for efficient querying.
+- MongoDB: Stores the tweet data and allows for efficient querying.
-Docker: Containerizes the Flask app and MongoDB, ensuring consistent deployment.
+- Docker: Containerizes the Flask app and MongoDB, ensuring consistent deployment.
-PyCharm: Used for development and debugging.
+- PyCharm: Used for development and debugging.
-Design Choices
+### Design Choices
-MongoDB: Chosen for its ability to efficiently handle large datasets and complex queries.
+- MongoDB: Chosen for its ability to efficiently handle large datasets and complex queries.
-Flask: Lightweight and easy to set up for building RESTful APIs.
+- Flask: Lightweight and easy to set up for building RESTful APIs.
-Docker: Ensures the application runs consistently across different environments.
+- Docker: Ensures the application runs consistently across different environments.
-Testing: Implemented with pytest to validate functionality and data integrity.
+- Testing: Implemented with pytest to validate functionality and data integrity.

-Usage Instructions
+#### Usage Instructions
 Clone the repository and follow the installation steps.
 Use the provided endpoints to query the data.
 Refer to the Dockerfile and docker-compose.yml for setting up the environment.
-Conclusion
+####3 Conclusion
 This project demonstrates the ability to ingest and query large datasets, with an emphasis on code quality, documentation, and performance.
-For any questions, please contact Alyssa at smith.alyss@northeastern.edu with [IDI TAKE-HOME] in the subject line.
+For any questions, please contact me at kokoushik.sama9@gmail.com with [IDI TAKE-HOME] in the subject line.

 Feel free to customize the README file to match your project specifics, such as file names or additional instructions.